 Of your five senses, the Old Brain responds most strongly to the visual sense.
-In fact, processing things that you see takes up about half of the resources of your brain, with the other half being devoted to everything else.
+In fact, processing things that you see take up about half of the resources of your brain, with the other half being devoted to everything else.

 The neuromarketing lesson: Use big pictures and props to help you reach your prospect visually.

-2. Create Contrast
+2. Use Neuromarketing To Create Contrast

-The Old Brain loves contrast.
-And the closer together the things being contrasted in your messaging are, the more powerful the impact will be.
+The Old Brain loves the contrast.
+And the closer together the things being contrasted in your messages are, the more powerful the impact will be.
 The contrast you want to create shows your prospects that staying where they are today – the status quo – is an “unsafe” decision and that moving to your solution is the “safest” decision.